A workforce-housing fund anchored to the SpaceX/Starbase industrial cluster; 8–10% rental yields, with asymmetric upside.

 Brownsville Future Fund 1 is a Regulation D Rule 506(c) offering for verified accredited investors.
 All investments subject to definitive offering documents prepared by Trowbridge & Nieh LLP.

-We're accepting interest from accredited investors ahead of the close.
+We're currently accepting interest from accredited investors in Fund 1.
 Complete the form and we'll be in touch with fund materials and next steps.

 For accredited investors only. $50,000 minimum investment.